ZakiANK04/ZakiANK04/README.md

 `Python | C++ | SQL | Existential Dread`

----

-### Option 3: Short & Bleak (The "GitHub Pro" look)
-**Engineering student at ENP Algiers.**
-Currently using AI to automate myself out of a future.
-I turn raw data into actionable insights that will eventually be lost to bit rot.

 * **Status:** Running `pip install hope`... *Error: Requirement not found.*
 * **Currently:** Moving pixels in illustrator to feel some control over the chaos.